Skip to content

 1. The aem-commerce-prerender repository (App Builder app)

-• This repository is the one that you cloned, configured, and deployed in the previous section
+• This is the repository you cloned, configured, and deployed in the previous section

 • Runs as a serverless application in Adobe App Builder